BU-Spark/CS506Spring2021Repository/SustainablePurchasing/ReadMe.md

 milesway, jazzmynd, Tinghecui, XiongxinZ, tianjzjz

 ## Data Sources
 The data is collected by BU Sustainability.
-They sort it by time and keep in a Excel file.
+They sort it by time and keep it in an Excel file.
 The file included BU office toner and coffee purchases from WB Mason.
-We have also be provided BU Sustainability annul report as reference.
+We have also be provided BU Sustainability annual report as reference.
 http://www.bu.edu/sustainability/files/2020/04/BU-Sustainability-2019AnnualReport-pages-20-04-17.pdf

 ## Project Scope
 Query on recent five-year BU staff’s demands on toner and coffee.
-GHG emission on producing tonor and coffee.
+GHG emission on producing toner and coffee.

 ## Questions to be Answered in Analysis